 this great Country and from other countries as well.
 Many members of our Committee work very hard throughout the year in putting

 this Parade on the street.

-with the Irish Festival in mid to late February every year, the City begins to get a taste of the rich history of the Irish population here in Savannah.
+with the Irish Festival in mid February every year, the City begins to get a taste of the rich history of the Irish population here in Savannah.

 Continuing on with the Investiture of the Grand Marshal on the very first Sunday of every March, the Committee is in full preparation mode

 for the Parade.
 In the days that follow, The Greening of the Fountain in historic Forsyth Park symbolizes how the entire City “turns green” in